• Skip to primary navigation

 • Loosely fill a glass measuring cup with 1 ½ cups pitted dates.
 Cover in hot water and let soak for 10 minutes.
 Then drain the water, press down to remove any excess water.

-• In the blender or food processor grind the hemp heart to a corse powder.
-Then add the cashews and almonds and blend until they are mostly corse sand as well.
+• In the blender or food processor, pulse the hemp hearts to a coarse powder.
+Then add the cashews and almonds and blend until they are like a coarse sand.
 Add the cocoa powder and pulse a few times.

-• Then add the drained soft dates to the blender or food processor.
+• Add the drained soft dates to the blender or food processor.
 Blend for 10-20 seconds until the machine is struggling because it’s so thick.
-Then stop, put the mixture into a bowl, add the chocolate chips and continue combining with your hands.
+Stop the machine, put the mixture into a bowl, add the chocolate chips and continue combining with your hands.

 Notes

-* To make thicker bars, make them in a 9x9 pan and get 8 rectangular bars or 9 square ones.
+• To make thicker bars, make them in a smaller pan, like a square 9x9 pan and get 8 rectangular bars or 9 square ones.

-* These RX bars texture are softer than the ones you can buy.
+• The texture of these RX bars is softer than the ones you can buy.

 Nutrition